-2 The undersigned takes note that an Environmental Health Division representative attended the hearing and was available in case questions, but did not feel the need to offer any testimony.
+2 The undersigned takes note that County Public Works and Environmental Health Division representatives attended the hearing and were available in case of questions, but neither felt the need to offer any testimony.

-- 18. The Nisqually Indian Tribe and the Squaxin Island Tribe commented that they have no issues of concern; however, both requested to be notified if there are any inadvertent discoveries of archaeological resources or human burials.
-This request was incorporated into the conditions of the mitigated determination of non-significance (MDNS) and the recommended conditions of SSDP approval.
-Exhibits 1, 1.G, 1.M, and 1.N. - 19.
-The Washington Department of Natural Resources (DNR) manages state-owned land waterward of the project area, as well as a portion of the intertidal area shoreward of the project area.
-DNR submitted comments requesting that the Applicant be careful to stay within the parcel boundaries (defined by metes and bounds and not by elevation of tidelands) and not trespass onto state-owned lands.
-Exhibit 1.O.
-The Applicant agreed to a condition of SSDP approval requiring verification of property boundaries and identification of boundaries during activity periods.
-Exhibit 3. - 20.
-Thurston County Community Planning and Economic Development Department (CPED, the Department) acted as lead agency for review of the environmental impacts of the proposal under the State Environmental Policy Act (SEPA).
-In making its environmental determination, the Department considered the following: - Master Application - SEPA Environmental Checklist - JARPA - Site Plans - Notice of Application - Comment emails from adjacent property owners - Comment letter from Nisqually Indian Tribe, dated January 23, 2020 - Email from the Squaxin Tribe, dated January 22, 2020 - Memo from Thurston County Environmental Health, dated February 14, 2020 - Email from Washington Department of Natural Resources, dated January 21, 2020 - Pacific Coast Shellfish Growers Association Environmental Policies - Sea Grant Washington, Geoduck Aquaculture Research Program, Final Report to the Washington Legislature, dated November 2013 - Effects of Geoduck Aquaculture on the Environment: A Synthesis of Current Knowledge, by Washington Sea Grant, University of Washington, dated November 2013 - Washington DNR's Geoduck Aquaculture Best Management Practices dated October 15, 2007
+- 19. Thurston County Community Planning and Economic Development Department (CPED, the Department) acted as lead agency for review of the environmental impacts of the proposal under the State Environmental Policy Act (SEPA).
+In making its environmental determination, the Department considered the following: - Master Application - SEPA Environmental Checklist - JARPA - Site Plans - Notice of Application - Comment emails from adjacent property owners - Comment letter from Nisqually Indian Tribe, dated January 23, 2020 - Email from the Squaxin Tribe, dated January 23, 2020 - Memo from Thurston County Environmental Health, dated February 14, 2020 - Washington Department of Natural Resources email, dated January 23, 2020 - Pacific Coast Shellfish Growers Association Environmental Policies - Sea Grant Washington, Geoduck Aquaculture Research Program, Final Report to the Washington Legislature, dated November 2013 - Effects of Geoduck Aquaculture on the Environment: A Synthesis of Current Knowledge, by Washington Sea Grant, University of Washington, dated November 2013 - Washington DNR's Geoduck Aquaculture Best Management Practices dated October 15, 2007

-The County determined that, with mitigation and compliance with applicable County, state, and federal laws, the project would not have a probable, significant adverse effect on the environment, and issued a mitigated determination of non-significance (MDNS) on May 8, 2020.
-The MDNS was not appealed and become final on May 29, 2020.
+The County determined that, with mitigation and compliance with applicable County, state, and federal laws, the project would not have a probable, significant adverse effect on the environment, and issued a mitigated determination of non-significance (MDNS) on May 15, 2020.
+The MDNS was not appealed and become final on June 5, 2020.
+Exhibits 1 and 1.G.